 OSA and Your Overall Health

 Sleep apnea prevents you from getting proper sleep, which can result in issues like irritability, daytime drowsiness, memory loss, and difficulty concentrating.
 However, the real danger of sleep apnea is that it also increases your risk of heart attack, stroke, and other heart-related issues.
 This is because the heart does not get properly-oxygenated blood during episodes of sleep apnea.
 For this reason, you should never ignore apnea or brush it off as a simple snoring problem.
-If you suspect you or your sleeping partner have OSA, call our team for a diagnosis right away.
+If you suspect you or your sleeping partner have OSA, call our team in Austin TX for a diagnosis right away.

 Nightguards and CPAP Machines